Research and Evidence

 Place

 HDRC Aberdeen are central to bringing together a multi-agency research group, which is currently mapping existing council strategic interventions which relate to climate change and health.
 This work is tying into the ongoing focus of the North East Place and Wellbeing Network, which is being led by an HDRC Aberdeen co-applicant.
 Other members of the HDRC Aberdeen team are attending and providing support, including most recently, our Social Prescribing PhD student and academic supervisor.
 As well as working with the Council’s Strategic Place Planning cluster on the public consultation for the Local Transport Strategy, the HDRC Aberdeen has also delivered a cluster training session on the social determinants of health.
-The research team will host a workshop at the HDRC Aberdeen conference in November 2024, which will delve into the critical role of "place" in shaping health and wellbeing, introducing participants to the concept of place and exploring its definition and its link to health outcomes.
+The research team hosted a workshop at the HDRC Aberdeen conference in November 2024, which delved into the critical role of "place" in shaping health and wellbeing, introducing participants to the concept of place and exploring its definition and its link to health outcomes.
+The outputs of this workshop will be compiled in our Conference Report in due course.

 Relational Place Lived Experience